Greek Heroic Age: Heroes in Art

 Heroes in the Greek Heroic Age are often depicted on vases, expressing a portion of their story.
 Greek Hero Heracles is a popular icon among vases and paintings in early art.
 Moments in history from this period are also captured in statues, such as Perseus with the head of Medusa, the Statue of Achilles, and the Pasquino Group.
-Polykleitos of Argos is one famous Greek Sculptor that has transformed Greek myth through bronze and marble sculptures, and primarily created a system for reproductions of art to occur.
+Polykleitos of Argos is a famous Greek sculptor who transformed Greek myth through bronze and marble sculptures and primarily created a system for the reproduction of art to occur.

 Argonauts

 The myth of Jason and the Golden Fleece is one of the oldest stories of a hero's quest.
 Jason sailed on the Argo, and those who accompanied him were called the "Argonauts".
 Their mission was to travel to the kingdom of Colchis, on the Black Sea, to obtain the "Golden Fleece", a symbol of authority and kingship.
 With it, Jason would become king of Iolcos in Thessaly.